 People with disabilities/chronic health conditions are disproportionately represented in the adult social care group of people that draw on care and support.
-Within this group, the proposed change will apply equally regardless of the type of disability/health condition.
+Within this group, the proposed change will apply to all regardless of the type of disability/health condition.
 However, people with certain severe disabilities/health issues may be more likely to be on the higher rate of the disability benefits, due to being unable to work and needing support through the night, and therefore more significantly affected if the proposed changes are approved following consultation.
-In addition, people with certain conditions or disabilities may find the proposed policy hard to understand and therefore difficult to take part in the consultation.
-A carer or other representative can be asked to respond on their behalf.